 Q: Why have membership categories for new professionals and retired members been removed?

-A: Following recommendations by the working group, we have decided that only two levels of personal membership fees (including a reduced member rate for students) will be offered.
-The new professional, affiliate (retired/leave) and overseas rates are now removed.
+A: Following recommendations by the working group, we have decided that only three levels of personal membership fees (including a reduced member rate for students) will be offered.
+The new professional, affiliate and overseas rates are now removed.
 Free access to LIANZA communications including Library Life and participation in all LIANZA Community events and our biennial conference is open to all people wishing to engage.

 Q: What about do LIANZA student membership?